 - Preheat oven to 400 degrees Fahrenheit.
 Also, line a baking sheet with parchment paper and set aside.

-- Carefully cut butternut squash in half, scoop out seeds, drizzle with ½ tablespoon of olive oil and sprinkle with ¼ teaspoon each of salt and black pepper
+- Carefully cut the butternut squash in half lengthwise and scoop out the seeds (discard those).
+Drizzle the butternut squash with ½ tablespoon of olive oil and sprinkle with ¼ teaspoon each of salt and black pepper

-- Place squash cut side down onto prepared baking sheet and bake for 40 minutes or until squash is cooked through and tender when pierced with a knife.
+- Place the butternut squash cut side down onto the prepared baking sheet and bake for 40 minutes or until the butternut squash is cooked through and tender when pierced with a knife.
 Let cool slightly.
-Scoop out butternut squash and place into a bowl (discard the skin).
+Scoop out the butternut squash and place into a bowl (discard the skin).
 Set aside.

-- Heat remaining 1 tablespoon of olive oil in a large pot over medium heat.
+- Heat the remaining 1 tablespoon of olive oil in a large pot over medium heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.
 Stir in garlic and cook for 1 minute.